Krankenlad/mossbyte-todo-poc/README.md

 **This project demonstrates performing API calls between MobX and mossByte**
 The application is a pretty standard todo app allowing users to perform CRUD operations on a list of tasks.
 The elements that differentiate it are the usage of mossByte as a NOSQL solution and a pattern for performing async actions via MobX.

-It is worth noting that I created a custom generator helpers library for this project which supports something I'm labelling as HOGs (Higher Order Generators).
-This feature can be seen in action within the App-logic.js code by searching for the keyword 'HOG'.
+It is worth noting that I created a custom generator helpers library for this project which supports something I'm labelling as HOGs (Higher Order Generators) that are made possible by the generator being run, returning a promise itself.

 Unit tests are currently testing that the application can successfully mount and also tests core business logic.
 Async, API and generator-helper tests were a bit beyond the scope for an alpha release.